byu-cpe/ecen192/_labs/y-board_introduction.md

 ### 📂 Step 1- Getting the starter code:

-1. Open Visual Studio Code
+- Open Visual Studio Code
-2. Click the “Source Control” button on the left toolbar
+- Click the “Source Control” button on the left toolbar
-3. Click “Clone Repository”
+- Click “Clone Repository”

 <p align = "center">
 <img src="{% link /assets/Microcontrollers/cloneRepo.png %}" width="250"/>
 </p>

-5. Enter the url: https://github.com/byu-ecen-192/y-board-introduction.git and hit Enter
+- Enter the url: https://github.com/byu-ecen-192/y-board-introduction.git and hit Enter

-6. A window will open and ask you to select the destination folder.
+- A window will open and ask you to select the destination folder.
 Choose where to put it.

 ### 👽 Step 2-Setting up the environment:

-1. Click on the extensions sidebar
+- Click on the extensions sidebar

 <p align = "center">
 <img src="{% link /assets/Microcontrollers/Extensions.png %}" width="250"/>
 </p>

-2. Search for platformio and install the first one
+- Search for platformio and install the first one

 <p align = "center">
 <img src="{% link /assets/Microcontrollers/platformIO.png %}" width="250"/>
 </p>

-3. Once it's done installing, click on the platformio icon on the left.
+- Once it's done installing, click on the platformio icon on the left.
 Click “open folder” and choose the folder you just cloned in step 1.
+If you do not see an option to open a folder, your machine may have automatically found your project and opened it for you.
+If not, navigate to the "PlatformIO Home" tab, and from there you should be able to open an existing project.

 <p align = "center">
 <img src="{% link /assets/Microcontrollers/openProject.png %}" width="250"/>
 </p>

-4. A message should pop up on the bottom right saying platformio is configuring your project.
+- A message should pop up on the bottom right saying platformio is configuring your project.
 The first time you run this, it will take up to 10 minutes.

 ### 💻 Step 3- Programming:

-1. We’ll be coding in c++ for these labs so remember to end every line of code with a semicolon.
+We’ll be coding in c++ for these labs so remember to end every line of code with a semicolon.
 You can make one-line comments with two slashes

 `// like this`